-It took a long time, and more than 2 years into a college degree before I started to realize this was a weird thing to do.
+It took a long time, and more than two years toward a college degree before I started to realize this was a weird thing to do.
 I began to see that, again, I was different from the other kids in school.
 They studied.
 I sewed.
 They organized reading groups.
 I organized a knitting club.
 Clearly I wasn't in school for the right reasons, or I just wasn't at the right school.

 Eventually I stopped in my tracks and took a critical look at what I was doing.
 I could continue to beat my head against a wall and pursue a degree with no passion, but sheer force of will driving me to obtain this thing I didn't really want.

 I thought I needed that piece of paper for a long time.
 I thought it would somehow be valuable to me and make me into something I wasn't.
 Maybe it would have the power to turn me into a dedicated biology student that loved studying and running experiments.

 But people don't change that way.
 I was fortunate enough at 20 years old to realize that a piece of paper wasn't going to turn me into a brilliant scientist with an intense passion for microbiology.
 That is not me.
 It was never me.
 It will never be me.

 So I guess this smile on my face today has a lot to do with that.

 I know who I am.

 and I will pursue it with intense passion until the day I die.

 Let's go quilt,